 Brain – Key Things To Know

-What is brain?
-The human brain is most complex organ in the human body.
+The brain is most complex organ in the human body.
 It is made up of three main parts: the cerebrum, cerebellum and brainstem.

-the largest part of the brain is the cerebrum, which makes up the majority of the brain, is divided into the right and left hemispheres.
-Cerebrum function of brain are like the controlling of thought and action.
+The cerebrum, which makes up the majority of the brain, is divided into the right and left hemispheres.
+Higher brain functions like thought and action are controlled by it.

 Key things to know about brain

-The human brain anatomy is of billions of neurons, which are the basic components of the nervous system.
+The brain is made up of billions of neurons, which are the basic components of the nervous system.
 Electrical and chemical signals are the two main forms of communication between neurons.

 The forebrain, midbrain, and hindbrain are the three primary regions of the brain.